Here’s a recipe for Grilled Pork and Vegetable Teriyaki Noodle Bowls that is a good one to make for an easy weeknight dinner.

 - 10 ounces dry Japanese udon noodles, cooked according to package directions

 - sesame seeds, for garnish

 PREPARE TERIYAKI SAUCE:

 - Preheat your grill to medium high heat.
 Place the vegetables on a baking sheet, drizzle with olive oil and sprinkle with salt and pepper.
-Grill pork and vegetables until done.
-Chop pork and vegetables into small chunks.
+Grill the pork and vegetables until done.
+Chop the pork and vegetables into small chunks.

 ASSEMBLE NOODLE BOWLS:

 - Toss hot noodles with teriyaki sauce.
 Divide the noodles between four bowls.
 Divide the pork and vegetables between the four bowls.
 Sprinkle with sesame seeds, for garnish.